Summer Graduate Fellowship in Digital Humanities

 Sponsored by Cornell University Library & Society for the Humanities.

-The Summer Graduate Fellowship in Digital Humanities supports a small interdisciplinary cohort of Cornell graduate students who together investigate approaches to digital scholarship through workshops, readings, discussion, and independent projects.
+The Summer Graduate Fellowship in Digital Humanities supports a small interdisciplinary cohort of Cornell graduate students who together investigate approaches to digital scholarship through collaborative workshops, readings, discussion, and work on independent projects.

-Throughout the span of the program, fellows attend organized workshops led by library staff and other experts from around campus.
-As the summer progresses, they dedicate increasingly more time to co-working sessions with peers and individual consultations with staff who assist them in planning and executing their own projects, and lend support to one another.
+In the first couple of weeks of the program, fellows take part in daily workshops led by library staff and other experts from around campus, as appropriate.
+As the summer progresses, they dedicate increasingly more time to co-working sessions with peers and staff, in which they plan and execute their own projects, and lend support to one another.

-Fellows are selected for their potential to benefit from the program, and their willingness to engage in a collaborative learning environment.
-No advanced technical skills are required.
+Fellows are selected for their potential to benefit from the program, and their willingness and commitment to create a collaborative learning environment.
+There are no technical prerequisites.

 The program provides